john-cd/rust_howto/src/tools/compiling/cross_compilation.md

 ## Cross

-[cross][cross]⮳ builds your Rust project for different target operating systems and architectures.
+[cross][cross-github]⮳ builds your Rust project for different target operating systems and architectures.
 It requires `rustup` and `Docker` or `Podman`.

 ```sh